rjdkmr/gcMapExplorer/docs/commands/normMCFS.rst

 for particular distance between two locations/coordinates.
 At first, Median/Average distance contact frequency for each distance is calculated.
-Subsequently, the observed contact frequency is either divided ('o/e') or substracted ('o-e') by median/average contact frequency obtained for distance between the two locations.
+Subsequently, the observed contact frequency is either divided ('o/e') or subtracted ('o-e') by median/average contact frequency obtained for distance between the two locations.

 Usage: